Our Mission Statement

 The Penn Biden Center engages Penn’s students and partners with its faculty and global centers to convene world leaders, develop and advance smart policy, and strengthen the national debate for continued American global leadership in the 21st century.

-Throughout his 40 years of public service, the Center’s namesake, Joseph R. Biden, Jr., has fought to secure American global leadership by defending and advancing a liberal international order.
-The Center will bring the Vice President’s lifelong commitment to public service to its every endeavor.
+Throughout his decades of public service, the Center’s namesake, Joseph R. Biden, Jr., has fought to secure American global leadership by defending and advancing a liberal international order.
+The Center will bring President Biden's lifelong commitment to public service to its every endeavor.

-Joseph Robinette Biden, Jr., represented Delaware for 36 years in the U.S. Senate before becoming the 47th Vice President of the United States.
+Joseph Robinette Biden, Jr., represented Delaware for 36 years in the U.S. Senate before becoming the 47th Vice President and the 46th President of the United States.

 Joseph Robinette Biden, Jr., was born November 20, 1942, in Scranton, Pennsylvania, the first of four siblings.
 In 1953, the Biden family moved from Pennsylvania to Claymont, Delaware.
 He graduated from the University of Delaware and Syracuse Law School and served on the New Castle County Council.
 Then, at age 29, he became one of the youngest people ever elected to the United States Senate.

-In 1977, Vice President Biden married Jill Jacobs.
+In 1977, President Biden married Jill Jacobs.
 Jill Biden, who holds a Doctorate in Education, is a life-long educator and currently teaches at a community college in Northern Virginia.
-The Vice President’s son, Beau, was Delaware's Attorney General from 2007-2015 and a Major in the 261st Signal Brigade of the Delaware National Guard.
+The President’s son, Beau, was Delaware's Attorney General from 2007-2015 and a Major in the 261st Signal Brigade of the Delaware National Guard.
 He was deployed to Iraq in 2008-2009.
 Beau passed away in 2015 after battling brain cancer with the same integrity, courage, and strength he demonstrated every day of his life.
-The Vice President’s second son, Hunter, is an attorney who manages a private equity firm in Washington, D.C.
+The President’s second son, Hunter, is an attorney.
 His daughter Ashley is a social worker and Executive Director of the Delaware Center for Justice.
-Vice President Biden has five grandchildren: Naomi, Finnegan, Roberta Mabel ("Maisy"), Natalie, and Robert Hunter.
+President Biden has five grandchildren: Naomi, Finnegan, Roberta Mabel ("Maisy"), Natalie, and Robert Hunter.